GDA2020 in Queensland

 Implementing the change

-The Intergovernmental Committee on Surveying and Mapping (ICSM) is leading the change nationally and the Department of Natural Resources, Mines and Energy is responsible for implementing the change to GDA2020 in Queensland.
+The Intergovernmental Committee on Surveying and Mapping (ICSM) is leading the change nationally and the Department of Natural Resources, Mines and Energy (DNRME) is coordinating implementation of change to the GDA2020 datum in Queensland.

 Timeframes and stages

-Australia's national datum will be modernised in 2 stages:
+Australia's national datum will be modernised through the adoption of GDA2020 by 30 June 2020.

 - what datum is